Sergey5588/Fractals/README.md

 # Fractals
 fractal project with SFML library
-Press U to select point in point selector window
+Press U to select point in point selector window (You can hold it)